- There are five different types of thinkers with their own thinking styles: synthesists, idealists, pragmatists, analysts, and realists.

-We employ different ways of thinking—some of us take a creative approach, while others are more analytic; some are focused on the short-term, while others think about the long-term.
+We employ different ways of thinking.
+Some of us take a creative approach, while others are more analytic; some are focused on the short-term, while others think about the long-term.
 While we all have unique minds, our tendencies have been summed up into five recognized thinking styles: synthesists, or the creative thinkers; idealists, or the goal-setters; pragmatists, or the logical thinkers; analysts, or the rational intellectuals; and finally, realists, or the perfect problem-solvers.
-Which group of thinkers do you belong to?
+Which type of thinker are you?

 Pragmatists don’t waste any time—they take action.
 They tackle problems logically, step-by step.
 They’re focused on getting things done, but they aren’t interested in understanding the big picture like idealists are.
 Rather than considering what’s best in the long-term, they think short-term.
 While pragmatists get things done, they can benefit from taking a step back and reflecting on big ideas.

 Analysts: The Rational/Intellectual Type of Thinker